Cats and dogs travelling to Australia on private vessels

-The Department of Agriculture and Water Resources assesses requests to import cats and dogs to Australia on board private vessels (yachts) on a case by case basis.
+The Department of Agriculture, Water and the Environment assesses requests to import cats and dogs to Australia on board private vessels (yachts) on a case by case basis.
 A valid import permit, issued by the department, is required for all cats and dogs entering Australia on board a yacht.
 The import permit must have been granted prior to arrival in Australia.

 Applications to import cats and dogs arriving in Australia on board yachts should be made well in advance of your intended arrival date to allow for appropriate consideration and granting.